 We know you love the music in season 5 of The Fosters.

 We've got the details on the featured songs from every episode we've seen so far.
-Check them out below, take a note of your favorites, and don't forget to watch the latest episodes of The Fosters, streaming here on Freeform.
+Check them out below, take a note of your favorites, and don't forget to watch all your favorite episodes of The Fosters, streaming on Hulu.

 Follow the official playlist here: